-Given that Baby’s appetite has probably been rapidly increasing through his entire life up to this point, it can be a bit nerve-wracking to find one day that his appetite is shrinking.
-This is actually very common as Baby gets nearer to his first birthday, but why does it happen?
+Given that Baby’s appetite has probably been rapidly increasing through their entire life up to this point, it can be a bit nerve-wracking to find one day that their appetite is shrinking.
+This is actually very common as Baby gets nearer to their first birthday, but why does it happen?

 This appetite drop happens because, at this point, Baby’s growth starts to slow down.
-Just after he was born, growth was a race, and eating was crucial for fueling his way around the track.
-Now that his growth is shifting closer to the tortoise end of the tortoise-hare spectrum, he is going to start to need less of that fuel, and his appetite at the dinner table may drop accordingly.
+Just after they were born, growth was a race, and eating was crucial for fueling their way around the track.
+Now that their growth is shifting closer to the tortoise end of the tortoise-hare spectrum, they are going to start to need less of that fuel, and their appetite at the dinner table may drop accordingly.
 That can be tricky, because it’s also around the time that many children really start to sit at the dinner table, and be part of family meals, which means it’s a time of establishing habits, and it’s important that the habits that get established aren’t power struggles over food.

 Shorter-term decreases in appetite might also happen when children are teething or sick, but these generally pass about as quickly as the illness or tooth.